Organic Pastures Raw Milk Linked to E. coli O157 infections and Hemolytic Uremic Syndrome

-Under the Organic Pastures recall, all Organic Pastures raw dairy products, with the exception of cheese aged a minimum of 60 days, are to be pulled immediately from retail shelves.
-Consumers are strongly urged to dispose of any of these products remaining in their refrigerators.
-Until further notice, Organic Pastures may not produce raw milk products for the retail market.
-The order also affects Organic Pastures raw butter, raw cream, raw colostrum, and a raw product labeled “Qephor.”
+Under the Organic Pastures recall, all Organic Pastures raw dairy products, with the exception of cheese aged a minimum of 60 days, were pulled immediately from retail shelves.
+Consumers were strongly urged to dispose of any of these products remaining in their refrigerators.
+Until further notice, Organic Pastures did not produce raw milk products for the retail market.
+The order also affected Organic Pastures raw butter, raw cream, raw colostrum, and a raw product labeled “Qephor.”

 The quarantine order came following a notification from the California Department of Public Health of the cluster of five children who were infected with the same strain of E. coli O157:H7.

-Interviews with the families indicate that the only common reported food exposure is unpasteurized (raw) milk from Organic Pastures dairy.
-Surveys indicate that only about three percent of the public report drinking raw milk in any given week.
-Therefore, finding that 100% of these children drank raw milk, and the absence of other common foods or animal exposures, indicates the Organic Pastures raw milk is the likely source of their infection.
+Interviews with the families indicated that the only common reported food exposure was unpasteurized (raw) milk from Organic Pastures’ dairy Surveys indicate that only about three percent of the public reported drinking raw milk in any given week.
+Therefore, finding that 100% of these children drank raw milk, and the absence of other common foods or animal exposures, indicates the Organic Pastures raw milk was the likely source of their infection.

-California Department of Food and Agriculture (CDFA) milk and dairy foods safety experts have begun a complete inspection at Organic Pastures dairy – of all facets of operations, from the cows to the bottling plant.
-Before the quarantine may be lifted, the facility must meet all sanitation requirements under state law.
-Additionally, raw milk products will be tested to ensure compliance with regulatory standards.
+California Department of Food and Agriculture (CDFA) milk and dairy foods safety experts began a complete inspection at Organic Pastures dairy – of all facets of operations, from the cows to the bottling plant.
+Before the quarantine could be lifted, the facility must have met all sanitation requirements under state law.
+Additionally, raw milk products were tested to ensure compliance with regulatory standards.